TheIconfactory/Tapestry/Documentation/API.md

 }
 ```

-For all other successful requests, the string contains the response body.
-Typically this will be HTML text or a JSON payload.
+All successful requests return a string.
+Typically this will be HTML text or a JSON payload created from the response body.
 Regular expressions can be used on HTML and `JSON.parse` can be used to build queryable object.
-In both cases, the data extracted will be returned to the Tapestry app.
+For XML text, `xmlParse()` can convert it to an object.
+In all cases, the data extracted will be returned to the Tapestry app.

 The `parameters` string and values in `extraHeaders` can contain patterns that will be replaced with values managed by the Tapestry app: